Amanieu/intrusive-rs/README.md

 - A single object can be a member of multiple intrusive collections simultaneously.
 - Intrusive collections provide a `Cursor`-based interface, which allows safe mutation while iterating.

-For examples and more information, see the [documentation](https://amanieu.github.io/intrusive-rs/intrusive_collections/index.html).
+For examples and more information, see the documentation ([crates.io](https://docs.rs/intrusive-collections), [master](https://amanieu.github.io/intrusive-rs/intrusive_collections/index.html)).

 ## Usage